 The only way to remedy the situation is to figure out what’s wrong and resolve the issue behind the acting out.
 How can you do this?

-- Try playing with your cat more frequently, and for longer bouts of time to see if the behavioural issues disappear once enough exercise and play time is increased.
-This can often help resolve hissing and bouts of violence, as if your cat isn’t getting his or her hunt on during play time, he or she may begin hunting you.
+Try playing with your cat more frequently, and for longer bouts of time to see if the behavioural issues disappear once enough exercise and play time is increased.
+You may also want to switch to high-intensity cat exercise toys, as, while many cat toys help cats stay mentally active, some do a much better job than others at helping them release their energy.
+Releasing more energy through play can often help resolve hissing and bouts of violence, as if your cat isn’t getting his or her hunt on during play time, he or she may begin hunting you.

 How Can I Get My Cat to Like Me?

 As I’ve stated many times in this article, identify and resolve the issue behind your cat’s negative behaviour and your cat will be well on his or her way to liking you again.
 Imagine having a massive problem – with your health, with a lack of exercise, with way too much boredom, or whatever else the problem may be – that is completely out of your control and you personally cannot fix.
 I’m guessing you’d be pretty grumpy and act like you hate everyone around you, too.